Isiah Kiner-Falefa Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.5 K/9, the second-worst in the league.
+- The Athletics pitching staff ranks last in the league with a collective 7.4 strikeouts per nine innings.

-- The Athletics have a 7.25 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 7.31 team ERA that ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to allow 58 total home runs at a clip of 1.7 per game (second-most in baseball).
+- Athletics pitchers combine to give up 64 total home runs at a rate of 1.7 per game (most in baseball).

-- Sears makes the start for the Athletics, his seventh of the season.
-He is 0-2 with a 5.06 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- The Athletics will send Muller (1-2) to the mound to make his eighth start of the season.
+He is 1-2 with a 6.62 ERA and 21 strikeouts through 34 2/3 innings pitched.

-- The lefty last appeared on Thursday against the Seattle Mariners, when he went six scoreless innings while giving up four hits.
+- The lefty last pitched on Saturday against the Kansas City Royals, when he tossed 5 1/3 innings, allowing five earned runs while giving up eight hits.

-- The 27-year-old has put together a 5.06 ERA and 9.6 strikeouts per nine innings in six games this season, while giving up a batting average of .250 to his opponents.
+- In seven games this season, the 25-year-old has a 6.62 ERA and 5.6 strikeouts per nine innings, while allowing a batting average of .343 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.